Uber in Dar es Salaam & Zanzibar

 Alon Lits, General Manager for Uber sub-Saharan Africa, goes on to say, “Uber is part of a broader global evolution in transportation.
 Dar es Salaam is a vibrant, thriving city with a growing youthful labor force that is ready to welcome and support our service.
 Together, in partnership with the current transport system in Dar es Salaam, we will shape the future of urban travel to benefit passengers, drivers and the environment.
 We are so excited to be launching here.”

-See also Is There Uber in Zanzibar & More About the Archipelago
+See also Uber Tanzania App & More

 Current Uber in Dar es Salaam Pricing